What is the difference between offset and redraw facilities?

 Whilst all variable rate loans have a redraw facility, not all variable rate loans include an offset facility.
 This is where you need to consult us.

 From a financial perspective, there is no difference between the two as they both save you an identical amount of interest on your loan.
 We would recommend you obtain financial advice on which better suits your individual circumstances.
 We can point you in the right direction.
+We definitely recommend investors consult their accountant to confirm any tax implications for redraw facilities.

 Access – Offset accounts offer a higher degree of access as the available funds are available in a similar way to a normal transaction account, ie, ATM, EFTPOS, internet & phone banking, cheque & deposit book.
 Funds held in a redraw facility are generally only accessible via the internet & phone banking.
 Hence, you need to consider the level of access and discipline that best suits you.